Cubs vs Cardinals Prediction — AI Finds CAN'T MISS MLB Lines & Props (Aug 10)

 Chicago Cubs vs. St. Louis Prediction (AI)

-Remi, our AI sports algorithm, has been pouring over exorbitant amounts of data from every past game between the Cubs and Cardinals and using recursive machine learning and kick-ass AI to examine the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over tons of data from every simulation between the Cubs and Cardinals and using recursive machine learning and industry leading AI to analyze the data to a single cover probability.

-Oddly enough, we’ve seen the AI has been most fixated on the linear correlation of factor emotional bettors regularly put on Chicago Cubs’s strength factors between a Cubs team going up against a possibly improved Cardinals team.
-In reality, the true game analytics might reflect a moderate lean against one Vegas line in particular.
+Remi has been most fixated on the unproportionally assigned weight human bettors often put on player performance factors between a Cubs team going up against a possibly improved Cardinals team.
+We’ve found the true game analytics appear to reflect a strong lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our MLB AI picks for FREE now.